 - Project Narrative (must be single-spaced and not exceed ten pages).

 ○ Background information on the organization.

-○ Proposed scope of work, objectives, and activities that provide a description of what the applicant plans to accomplish.
+○ Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart.

 - Letters of Support from organization's Board of Directors.

 - Contractor/Consultant resumes or qualifications and scope of work.